 Blockchain distributed ledger database is surprisingly super immutable.
 It’s one of the best features of this ledger system.
 Immutability means no one on the network can corrupt it in any way.
 In this distributed ledger, once you add anything to the ledger, you won’t be able to alter it, delete it or even reverse it.

 So, it will stay as a permanent record, and no one will be able to touch it.
 But before adding anything to the ledger, it will go through a consensus process and get validated.

 Hacking this DLT is nearly impossible due to its decentralized nature and cryptographic encryption.
 The level of security this DLT offers is astonishing.
 The nodes make transactions using cryptography where every record on the network gets encrypted.
-Utilizing public and public key the transacting party ensures no one can intercept between a transaction.
+Utilizing public and private key the transacting party ensures no one can intercept between a transaction.

 There are several validation models, and as no one has access to modify it, Blockchain becomes a solid ledger to store personal information without worrying about the consequences.